By Jonathan Gould and Alice Baghdjian

 Munich Re, Swiss Re and Hannover Re all cited growing margin pressure, particularly for hurricane protection in the United States, from institutional investors who are pumping billions of dollars into the market of natural catastrophe securitization.

 But the three reinsurers said they were not challenged by the arrival of these so-called alternative investors and were confident of achieving satisfactory prices and conditions when next year's contracts with their insurance company clients are renewed in coming weeks.

 "We take the inflow of alternative capital seriously, but we are not alarmed by it," Swiss Re's chief underwriting officer Matthias Weber said on Monday.

-Swiss Re said it expected prices for natural catastrophe cover to decrease in the short term but stabilise in 2014.
+Swiss Re said it expected prices for natural catastrophe cover to decrease in the short term but stabilize in 2014.